 Spruce up!
 Whiten your teeth.
 Nothing adds sparkle like a glistening and genuine smile.
 Buy a new shade of lipstick.
 Get a manicure and pedicure.
 Do something special with your hair.
 Add a few curls.
 Pull one side back.
 Wear it down if you usually wear it up.
 Wear it up if you usually wear it down.

 Panty hose—to wear or not to wear?
 It’s a special occasion.
 Wear them with closed-toed or peep-toed heels.
 Never, ever wear them with strappy sandals or fully open-toed pumps.
 You’ve been wondering, haven’t you?
 Now you know.
-This is not seasonal,
+This is not seasonal, by the way.

 Start early.
 Thirty minutes before the party is too late to discover that the damp air in your closet shrunk last year’s party dress and it no longer fits.
 Above all, wear clothes that fit correctly and comfortably.
 It’s also too late to realize that you dropped frosting on your favorite blouse and forgot to take it to the dry cleaners after last year’s New Years’ Eve party.